What is Benign Paroxysmal Positional Vertigo?

 Canalith repositioning procedure has been established as an effective and safe therapy that should be offered to patients of all ages with posterior semicircular canal BPPV.
 Recommendations have been rated as Level A as per the published Class I studies.
 The Semont maneuver is possibly effective for PSCCBPPV but receives only a Level C recommendation based on a single Class II study.
 There are many experts who believe that the Semont maneuver is as effective as canalith repositioning procedure, based on currently published articles but according to AAN practice parameters committee, the Semont maneuver can only be classified as “possibly effective.”
 There is insufficient evidence to establish the relative efficacy of the Semont maneuver to CRP (Level U).

+What is horizontal canal BPPV?
 The posterior semicircular canal owing to its gravity dependent position is the most commonly affected canal as the otoconia have the ease to enter this canal when the patient lies down.
 This is the reason why the posterior semicircular canal BPPV is the most common form accounting for approximately 85 to 90% of the cases of BPPV.
 Therefore unless otherwise qualified BPPV refers to posterior canal BPPV with the side (right or left) specifically lateralized.
 However 5 to 10% of patients of BPPV as per the different series of published scientific data have the horizontal canal BPPV.The Pagnini-McClure maneuver (also called the supine head turn maneuver or Roll test) is used to elicit the horizontal nystagmus.
 In this, the head is quickly rolled to one side, and nystagmus is looked for and the patient is asked to report any vertigo.
 The head is then slowly rolled back to a supine position.
 The head is then quickly rolled to the other side, and nystagmus is looked for and the patient is asked to report any vertigo.
 Whether it is canalithiasis or cupulolithiasis, the patient would have nystagmus and vertigo when they are rolled to either side but the type of nystagmus would differ in these two types of BPPV.
 For canalithiasis, the nystagmus is transient and the direction of the quick phases is toward the earth (geotropic).
 This is because the cupula bends up as the otoconia moves through the SCC, which transiently increases the firing rate in the nerve from horizontal SCC.
 For cupulolithiasis, the nystagmus is sustained and the direction of the quick phases is away from earth (ageotropic).
 This is because the cupula bends down caused by the weight of the otoconia, which causes a sustained decrease in the firing rate in the nerve from the horizontal SCC.
 Thus a horizontal canal BPPV also has two variants- a canalithiasis caused variant and another cupulithiasis caused variant.Barbeque roll over maneuver or Lempert’s maneuver has been found to be an optimal form of treatment is for severe forms of horizontal SCC BPPV caused by canalithiasis.
 It can be used as an alternative treatment for horizontal SCC BPPV caused by mild canalithiasis.
 In the Barbeque roll over maneuver, the patient lies on his or her back on the examination bed with the affected ear down (the affected ear is being identified as the side that causes the most nystagmus and vertigo during the roll test.)
 The patient's head is then slowly rolled away from the affected ear until the nose is pointing up; the patient stays in this position for about 15 seconds or until the dizziness stops, whichever is more.
 The patient then continues to rolls the head in the same direction until the affected ear is up and remains in that position for 15 seconds or until the dizziness stops whichever is more.
 The patient then rolls the head and body in the same direction until the nose is down and remains there for 15 seconds.
 Finally, the head and body are rolled in the same direction to the original position with the affected ear down.
 After 15 seconds the patient then slowly sits up keeping his or her head level or pitched down 30°.
 The Barbeque roll over maneuver is more or less same for canalithiasis or cupulithiasis variant of the horizontal canal BPPV but each head turn is performed as quickly as possible in the latter variant as per some authorities in this subject.The video below shows Bar-be-que roll over maneuver or Lempert's maneuver being performed by Dr. Ajay Kumar Vats, D.M.
 (Neurology), Udaipur (Rajasthan), on a patient with left horizontal semicircular canal BPPV, which is a relatively uncommon form of positional vertigo.
 This elicits an ageotropic horizontal nystagmus in the first position (i.e.the fast component of nystagmus away from earth with the diseased ear undermost).
 This patient had a closed head trauma three days prior to complaints of vertigo.
 The first position of this maneuver is equivalent to Pagnini-McClure maneuver (also called the supine head turn maneuver or Roll test).
 The Bar-be-que 360 degree roll over maneuver or Lempert's maneuver performed in this patient coincides with reversal of ageotropic horizontal nystagmus in the first position (i.e. the fast component of nystagmus away from earth with the diseased ear undermost) to geotropic horizontal nystagmus in the fifth position (i.e. the fast component of nystagmus towards the earth with the diseased ear undermost), disappearance of vertigo and successful repositioning of otoconial particles from horizontal canal to the utriculus.

 No comments: